hemburger

 On-page SEO helps search engines and users clearly understand each page’s purpose.

-Use Clean URLs
+Maintain Clean and Descriptive URLs

 Your URLs should be readable, descriptive, and consistent.